reportportal/linux-installation/README.md

 sudo rabbitmqctl set_permissions -p / admin ".*" ".*" ".*"
 ```

-4. Configure user, permissions and vhost for ReportPortal.
+4. Configure user, permissions, and vhost for ReportPortal.
 Run the following commands in order to configure your RabbitMQ work with ReportPortal.
 Please determine the name and the password for your ReportPortal Rabbitmq user in advance

 ```bash
 sudo rabbitmqctl add_user <your_rpmquser> <your_rpmquser_password>